spacelift-io/user-documentation/docs/concepts/stack/README.md

 # Stack

 If you're managing your infrastructure in Spacelift, you're managing them with stacks.
-A stack is a combination of source code, the current state of the managed infrastructure (e.g. Terraform state file) and the configuration ([environment](../configuration/environment.md) variables and mounted files).
+A stack is a combination of source code, the current state of the managed infrastructure (e.g. OpenTofu/Terraform state file) and the configuration ([environment](../configuration/environment.md) variables and mounted files).
 A stack is also an isolated, independent entity.

-Unless you're only using Spacelift to host and test private [Terraform modules](../../vendors/terraform/module-registry.md), your account should contain one or more stacks.
+Unless you're only using Spacelift to host and test private [OpenTofu/Terraform modules](../../vendors/terraform/module-registry.md), your account should contain one or more stacks.

 ![Stacks list in UI](<../../assets/screenshots/stack/list/page-view.png>)